drsinder/Notes2022GRPC.new/README.md

 Notes 2022 also goes beyond the capabilities of NovaNET notes to utilize the scrolling browser environment to advantage.
 For example, responses to notes have references related to what the author of the response was viewing when they made the response.
 These references can be displayed while viewing a note (response) and when composing a new response.
+This version of Noets uses gRPC for client/server communications.

 Client/Server (Hosted) app.
 WASM (HTML/C#/Blazor).